For other translatorsFor our clientsTranslator’s life

 Translators saddened by stereotypes about them.
 Pic. Šimon Horák

 Do you know anyone who likes stereotypes about themselves?
-We regularly mention the ones concerning translators and we’re planning to write a whole text about them.
+We regularly mention the ones concerning translators and we’ve got a whole text about them.
 Let’s just briefly point out a few hair-raising examples here.

 Here comes another myth – supposedly, translators are like dictionaries and they know every single word in the foreign language.
 Well, that’s not the case, unfortunately (or fortunately, perhaps).
 Do you know every single word in your native language?
 Basically, that’s impossible.
 Translators translate texts in various specialised subjects, which expands their mental lexicons.
 But the feat is not to memorise all the entries in a glossary but to know how to FIND the right word in the right source to match it with a given phrase.
 We get really disconcerted (probably most linguists do) when asked “How to say xyz in English/Spanish/German?”.
 We might not know the answer immediately but we do know how to look it up.
 And we’ll sure be like: “Give me the context”.